 There is no magic calculator or formula that will tell you what your case is worth.
 What a value a case has is a very subjective analysis.
 Reasonable people can and will not necessarily agree on what a case is worth.
-An accident lawyer’s job is to marshal the facts and law to make the best argument on your behalf.
+A Virginia car accident lawyer’s job is to marshal the facts and law to make the best argument on your behalf.
 Some of the factors that can affect what you may be able to recover include:

 - Is liability clear cut or is there a dispute as to who was at fault?
 For example, was it a rear end collision where liability is not contested?

 - Are there any aggravating factors, such as alcohol/intoxication, racing, or texting and driving?
 Are the aggravating factors egregious enough to make punitive damages available?

 - How much damage was done to the vehicles?
 Extensive damage to the vehicles can help substantiate significant injuries.

 - When were your injuries first reported?
 At the accident scene?
 Were you transported from the scene by ambulance or did your symptoms appear days or weeks later?

 - What is the extent of your injuries?

 - Did you continue to receive treatment after the accident and follow all recommendations by your doctor and other medical providers?